Continued fractions and orderings on the Markov numbers: Basic properties of continued fractions

 \begin{prop} Let $a_i\in \ZZ_{\geq 0}$.

 \end{prop}

 We call $a_n,\dots,a_1$ the reversal of $a_1,\dots, a_n$.
 We would now like to extend the definition of the numerator of a continued fraction.
 First, we let $N[ ] =1$, so that the recursion equations (\ref{eqnnumcutfromhead}) and (\ref{eqnnumcutfromtail}) still hold when the continued fraction has only two entries.
-We also define the numerator of a continued fraction ending in double zeros as follows.